Events in JDK 1.1 : Java Glossary

 2. The listener methods, e.g. actionPerformed, accept Events from other components.
 This is the main tool for application programmers to deal with Events.
 Component writers can also use the EventListener interface by registering a custom component as a listener to Events arising in itself.

-The Life Cycle Of An Event
+The Life Cycle of An Event

 Where do Events Come From Daddy?

-You synthesize an AWTEvent and post to the SystemEventQueue for later delivery.
+You synthesize an AWTEvent and post to the SystemEventQueue for

 Toolkit.getDefaultToolkit().getSystemEventQueue().postEvent( Event e );